igps-ftk/iGPS/README.txt

   in ${iGPS_ROOT}/doc directory:
   iGPS_tutorial.pdf

-InSAR functions are called in the terminal or batch scripts.
+iGPS's InSAR functions are command-line programs and called in the terminal or batch scripts.

 *Please note: